MIDFIELDR/midfieldr/docs/news/index.md

 - Revise “Get started” article for brief but comprehensive introduction to all functions.
+- Revise “Case study” article to focus on process.
 - New article to demonstrate transforming NCES CIP code files into a midfieldr-compatible data structure.